-Your schedule should have a flight route, destination, as well as the transport facility, mentioned clearly on it.
+Your schedule should have a clear mention of route, destination, as well as the transport facility.
 It is extremely important to have this data.

 The trip organizer needs to mention the time and location of the flights’ connections and stopovers in written form.

 If there is anything missing from the above-mentioned data then it is solely the responsibility of the tour organizer.